VIAME/VIAME/doc/manuals/sprokit/pipeline_declaration.rst

     -- Describe input port expected data type and
     -- all other interesting details.

 Output mapping
 ''''''''''''''

-The output mappinc specification creates an output port on the cluster and defines how the data is supplied.
+The output mapping specification creates an output port on the cluster and defines how the data is supplied.
 When a cluster is instantiated, these output ports can be connected to downstream processes in the usual manner.::